How Much Does It Cost to Sell a Home in Maricopa AZ?

 - Equals: net proceeds to seller

 This is illustrative.
 Your specific numbers depend on the listing agreement, contract terms, closing date, mortgage payoff, and any concessions or credits negotiated during escrow.
-A seller's net sheet from your title company calculates these for your specific property and target closing date.
+A seller net sheet from your title company calculates these for your specific property and target closing date.

 How timing affects your costs